Interview with the Author

 What does the title Pale Privileges, Dark Roast refer to?

-You worked in direct selling.
 How much of the book is autobiographical?

 What is next?